Operating Experience: Preventing events by learning from others

 Significant Event Reports (SERs)

-Just-in-Time (JIT) reports are specially formatted briefing sheets for use in pre-job briefings.
-They are intended to prepare personnel to perform specific tasks.
+These are specially formatted briefing sheets for use in pre-job briefings to prepare personnel for specific tasks.
 The reports highlight relevant industry operating experience, key lessons learned and questions to encourage a detailed discussion of the planned task to ensure thorough work preparation.

 Hot Topic reports provide summaries and highlights of adverse performance trends or specific events.
 These concise reports provide tools such as assessment guides for members’ use.